 I received my PhD in Technical Communication at Illinois Institute of Technology where my research focused on information visualization of identity presentation in social media.
 I have an interest in merging creative, aesthetic, experimental, and novel visualization designs.

-I have a Master of Science in Computer Science with a focus on Human-Computer Interaction from the College of Computing and Digital Media at DePaul University and a Bachelor of Science degree from DePaul University in Experimental Psychology and Studio Art.
+I hold a Master of Science in Computer Science with a focus on Human-Computer Interaction from the College of Computing and Digital Media at DePaul University and a Bachelor of Science degree from DePaul University in Experimental Psychology and Studio Art.
+I am also certified in UX with a specialty in Interaction Design through the Nielsen Norman Group.
 My interests in art, technology, design, communication, and human behavior have given me the opportunity to combine several disciplines and develop ideas that would not otherwise be possible.